The United States: State and local government employment as a share of the total US workforce is at the lowest level in decades.

-The Eurozone: This chart shows debt funding requirements and the buyers of bonds for the largest Eurozone economies.
+The Eurozone: This chart shows employment growth for France, Germany, and Italy vs. the rest of the Eurozone.

 Edited by Joseph N Cohen

 To receive the Daily Shot Premium, you need to be a subscriber to The Wall Street Journal.
 The Daily Shot readers qualify for a special membership offer of $1 for 2 months and can join simply by clicking here.

 If you are already a WSJ member, you can sign up for The Daily Shot at our Email Center by clicking here.

 The Daily Shot Premium is also available online at DailyShotWSJ.com

 If you have any issues at all, please contact a Customer Service representative by calling 1-800-JOURNAL (1-800-568-7625) or sending an email to email@example.com.